Cat5TV/cat5tv-sbctest/benchmark-results.md

 # Manually Added Benchmark Results and Giggle Cost Results
 # For realtime, automated results, see https://gigglescore.com/

+## NOTE: These stats are from the v1 algorithm.
+For more accurate results, please see the v2 results at https://gigglescore.com

 ## Legend
 * EPS = Events Per Second
 * ĢPU = Giggles Per Unit